johnrwatson/si-assessment-ie3/README.md

      - [X] SBOM Generation
            - https://github.com/johnrwatson/si-assessment-ie3/pull/5
    - [X] Initiate release flow to an Artifact Registry
            - On merge to main, it deploys the latest tags into a GCR respository (one for frontend, one for backend).
 This is not ideal as it's using mutable artifacts/tags but for development it means that the environment is always a reflection of what has been merged to main (assuming that the ci-cd passes).
-I was a bit pressed for time, but I would have loved to spend time making sure that the version reflected in the environment is a uniquely identifable artifact that has it's own version that matches the git tag.
+I was a bit pressed for time, but I would have loved to spend time making sure that the version reflected in the environment is a uniquely identifiable artifact that has it's own version that matches the git tag.
            - https://github.com/johnrwatson/si-assessment-ie3/pull/7
    - [ ] Register the service with the Artifact Database
            - Unfortunately didn't get time to get around to this, but registering the built artifacts in a metadata store would allow us to query their status and quality before deployment time.
 I.e. on test pass we register a key against the artifact in a metadatastore and then at deployment time we can query whether the artifact meets our criteria to be active in the given environment.
 For example, if we needed to have a SBOM (software bill of materials) available to run something in Production for complaince reasons, the metadata service would inform us whether that is the case or not.